What are bifocal glasses?

 What is the purpose of bifocal glasses?

-Bifocals are a multifocal lens which contains two corrective powers.
+Bifocals are a multifocal lens that contains two corrective powers.

 The bifocal glasses meaning is defined by the dual-purpose nature of these two lens sections.